-If you’re the proud parent of a Cockapoo, you don’t need an answer to the question are Cockapoos Hyper because you already know the answer.
-However, while Cockapoos are ultra-cute, and maybe you want one in your life, you are starting to see owners who have the same thing in common during your research.
+If you’re the proud parent of a hyper Cockapoo, you don’t need an answer to the question are Cockapoos Hyper because you already know the answer.
+However, while Cockapoos are ultra-cute, and maybe you want one in your life, you are starting to see owners with the same thing in common during your research.

 Contents and Quick Navigation

 Cockapoos are known for high energy, excitement, and getting into things a lot.
 They also have a mild-mannered nature which their Cocker Spaniel half might explain.